Citizen Smith

 Citizen Smith is a British television sitcom written by John Sullivan, first broadcast from 1977 to 1980.

 It starred Robert Lindsay as Walter Henry "Wolfie" Smith, a young Marxist "urban guerrilla" in Tooting, south London, who is attempting to emulate his hero Che Guevara.
-Wolfie is a reference to the Irish revolutionary Wolfe Tone, who used the pseudonym "Citizen Smith" in order to evade capture by the British.
+Wolfie is a reference to the Irish revolutionary Wolfe Tone, who used the pseudonym "Citizen Smith" in order to evade capture by the Dublin Castle administration.
 Wolfie is the self-proclaimed leader of the revolutionary Tooting Popular Front (the TPF, merely a small bunch of his friends), the goals of which are "Power to the People" and "Freedom for Tooting".

-Wolfie dresses in a stereotypical fashion for rebellious students of the period: logoed T-shirt, denim jeans and Afghan coat.
-He supports Fulham F. C. and occasionally wears a Fulham scarf.
-He rides a scooter and spends most of the time at his girlfriend's house, which means he constantly clashes with her parents.
+Wolfie dresses in a stereotypical fashion for rebellious students of the period: logoed T-shirt, denim jeans, Afghan coat, and black beret.
+He supports Fulham and occasionally wears a Fulham scarf.
+He rides a scooter and lives in the attic room at his girlfriend's parents’ house, and constantly clashes with her over-protective father.